UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 What Happens to Student Data After Merger

-- Students of the merged school are transferred to the receiving school
+- Students of the merged school transfer to the receiving school

 - In SDMS, the receiving school adds these students with a new EP entry (Enrollment Profile) for their school